Rizky35/MikroTik-Scripting---Hourly-Hotspot-User-via-Telegram/README.md

 2. Changes Chat ID and Bot ID in available variable with your own Chat ID and Bot ID.
 3. Done.

+Note : This Script run at 5 AM to 6 PM

 Thanks